HazelStack/Project-2-GIFGalaxy/README.md

 # Project-2-GIFGalaxy
 ## Developer: [Hazel Arevalo](https://linkedin.com/in/harevalo123)
-**GIF Galaxy** is a web application that allows users to search and explore animated GIFs using the Giphy API.
-The platform features responsive design, dynamic rendering, and an intuitive interface to ensure fast and seamless browsing.
-Users can quickly discover GIFs across a wide range of categories, making GIF Galaxy a simple and efficient tool for finding animated content.
+**GIF Galaxy** is a responsive, JavaScript-powered web application that allows users to search for animated GIFs using the Giphy API.
+By entering any keyword, users can instantly generate a curated selection of GIFs that match their search term.
+The app dynamically renders each result in a clean, organized grid layout designed for easy browsing on both desktop and mobile devices.

+GIF Galaxy emphasizes speed, simplicity, and usability.
+Its interface provides immediate visual feedback, clear error messages, and smooth content updates without page reloads.
+Whether users are searching for reactions, moods, or something fun, GIF Galaxy turns every query into a quick voyage through a personalized universe of animated results.
 ## How to Use
 1. Type a keyword into the search bar and click **Search**.
 2. Browse the GIF results displayed in the grid.